Posté par J.Dentler, le 3 novembre 2021;

 The Terra Foundation for American Art, in partnership with Yale University Press, offers a prize for an unpublished manuscript or previously published manuscript in a language other than English written by a non-US author.
 The manuscript should make a significant contribution to scholarship on the historical visual arts of what is now the geographic United States.

-In helping to overcome the language barrier that often divides scholars and deters international research and collaboration, the . . . → En lire plus
+In helping to overcome the language barrier that often divides scholars and deters international research and collaboration, . . . → En lire plus

 The Terra Foundation for American Art Research Travel Grants provide support to doctoral, postdoctoral, and senior scholars from both the US and outside the US for research topics dedicated to the art and visual culture of the United States prior to 1980.
 The grants foster firsthand engagement with American artworks and art-historical resources; build networks for non-US-based scholars studying American art; and expand access to artworks, scholarly materials, and communities for US-based scholars studying American art in an international context.